api3dao/old-api3-docs/docs/airnode/v0.7/reference/deployment-files/config-json.md

 #### `cloudProvider.disableConcurrencyReservations`

-(required for AWS and GCP) - Disables concurency reservations for spawned cloud functions.
+(required for AWS and GCP) - Disables concurrency reservations for spawned cloud functions.
 For more information refer to the [maxConcurrency](../../grp-providers/guides/build-an-airnode/configuring-airnode.md#maxconcurrency) section.